shredthaGNAR/list-of-my-starred-repos/README.md

 * [andriy-denysenko/pocket2pocket](https://github.com/andriy-denysenko/pocket2pocket): Lets you exchange Pocket links between accounts (console)
 * [ryderstorm/pocket_article_exporter](https://github.com/ryderstorm/pocket_article_exporter): None
 * [billpalombi/pocket_parse](https://github.com/billpalombi/pocket_parse): Script to parse the html export from Pocket and write out a csv
+* [Sveder/pocket_skipper](https://github.com/Sveder/pocket_skipper): A small site that uses Pocket's (formerly "Read it later") API to create a basic "to read" list that links to the URL itself and not into pocket's rendering and thus skips a few mouse clicks.
 * [nlbao/pocket_stats](https://github.com/nlbao/pocket_stats): A tool to analyze your Pocket reading list.
 * [JuanJakobo/Pocketbook-Read-offline](https://github.com/JuanJakobo/Pocketbook-Read-offline): A basic client for Pocketbook to read and modify Pocket items
 * [gglukmann/pocketizer](https://github.com/gglukmann/pocketizer): Unofficial Pocket new tab extension for Chrome, Firefox, and Edge